EXCLUSIVE-Hong Kong's former chief judge says upholding rule of law not political | Politics

 Some lawyers said Ma's remarks were unusual, given the low profile senior judges tend to maintain in retirement.
 Ma said in an email to Reuters that his remarks did not - and were not intended to - deal with recent comments by Lam and others, for which he could "obviously offer no comment".

 "I cannot of course speak for others as to how they choose to interpret what was said," he said.
-The Law Society and the Hong Kong government did not immediately respond to requests for comment.
+The Hong Kong government did not immediately respond to requests for comment.

-In a response to Reuters, the Hong Kong judiciary referred back to a speech by Chief Justice Andrew Cheung in May in which he said legal practitioners should "speak up for the judiciary, not only in the protection of judicial independence but also in defense of its ... reputation as an independent judiciary".
+In a response to Reuters, the Hong Kong judiciary referred back to a speech by Chief Justice Andrew Cheung in May in which he said legal practitioners should "speak up for the judiciary, not only in protection of judicial independence, but also in defence of its ... reputation as an independent judiciary".
 'PROFESSIONALISM' OVER POLITICS

 After Ma spoke and before the votes were announced, the Global Times, a newspaper published by China's ruling Communist Party, described the society's election as a "battle between justice and evil".
 The result of the Law Society vote shattered the hopes of lawyers who wanted tougher action to defend the rule of law in the global financial hub.

-"Not only that, the Law Society actively supported it and has, when the occasion demanded it, unambiguously spoken out," he said in his short speech at a harbor-front convention hall.
-The 12,000-member professional and regulatory body for the city's legal sector has a watchdog role over legal changes and a say in the appointments of judges and lawyers who sit on government advisory bodies.
+"Not only that, the Law Society actively supported it and has, when the occasion demanded it, unambiguously spoken out," he said in his short speech at a harbour-front convention hall.
+The 12,000-member professional and regulatory body for the city's legal sector has a watchdog role over legal changes, and a say in the appointments of judges and lawyers who sit on government advisory bodies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)